Duke vs Tennessee Players to Watch - Second Round

 Tennessee's Last Game

-In its previous game, Tennessee beat Louisiana on Thursday, 58-55.
-Its high scorer was Tyreke Key with 12 points.
+On Thursday, in its last game, Tennessee beat Louisiana 58-55.
+With 12 points, Tyreke Key was its top scorer.

 |Name